OmerFI/OmerFI/README.md

 - Knowledge of modern software development, trends, and the latest technologies.
 - Experience working with remote data via REST.
 - Solid understanding of code versioning tools such as Git.
-- Experience with tools such as Trello, and Figma.
+- Experience with tools such as Jira, Trello, and Figma.

 <h3 align="center">Connect with me:</h3>
 <p align="center">